|

 area with high voltage to a zone with no voltage; it therefore stops

-relatively abruptly.
 How do you make the isolated zone?
 When plugging the tracks

 together, insulating material is attached between the plug contacts of the